KnowPulse-KnowledgeBase/helium-exporter/_episodes/01-how-to-install-Helium-viewer-application.md

 ## How to download and install Helium Pedigree Visualization Framework

-To use Helium Data Exporter, you will need to install Helium viewer application in your local computer.
+To use Helium Data Exporter, you will need to first install Helium viewer application in your local computer.
 Please use the link to select the operating system  [Download and install Helium](https://github.com/cardinalb/helium-docs/wiki/Download-Helium)

 ![Screenshot of main code listing](../fig/helium-exporter-10.png)